How can listening unlock creative thinking?

 How does it feel when you are asked, “What do you think?”

+When someone asks for your opinion, when they want to hear your independent thinking, it can feel good.
+It’s even better if they then listen to you with interest, and without interrupting as you reply.
 Have you noticed how the quality of the listener’s attention can make you feel that your thinking matters?

-As a leader, if you’re under time pressure, it can be tempting to proceed to the next stage without hearing all the voices in the room.
+As a leader, if you’re under time pressure, it can be tempting to move on without hearing all the voices in the room.
 You might believe you’ve identified all the options and that nothing more could emerge by inviting others’ input at this stage.
+But what if someone has useful information or knowledge of which you are unaware?
+What if hearing from them could improve what’s proposed, or identify something you’ve overlooked?
+Gathering a range of information and inputs is likely to save you time in the long run.

 How can biases limit our thinking?